-joined the Board as an Independent Director on 5 June 2008 and he chairs the Nominating Committee and is also a member of the Remuneration and Audit Committees.
+joined the Board as an Independent Director on 5 June 2008.
 Mr Chee holds a Bachelor of Law (Hons) Degree from the University of Singapore.
 He is an Advocate and Solicitor of the Supreme Court of Singapore and a Solicitor of the senior courts of England and Wales.
 He has been in private legal practice since 1980.
 He is now a Senior Legal Consultant with Withers KhattarWong, an international law firm.
 His areas of practice are corporate and commercial matters, banking and finance, cross-border joint ventures and investments, mergers and acquisitions, and listing of companies.
 He has also advised on property law and has handled several landmark development projects in Singapore, Indonesia, Malaysia and China.
 He also conducts civil litigation and arbitration proceedings.
 He had initiated and was instrumental to the setting up of a full licensed KhattarWong's law practice in Vietnam.